RISHIKEsH12321/MAD24_P01_Team3/README.md

 ### Swipe RecyclerView to Follow (Brandon)
 - Users can swipe left on a user's RecyclerView item to follow them without having to click on their profile
 - The change will immediately be reflected in the search users page, where the user will rise to the top of the list after getting followed
+- When Managing an Event, users can swipe items to the left to delete it.
+Also includes undo function.

 ### Message Users in Real-Time (Brandon)
 - Users can message another user and exchange information in real-time, with messages immediately updating for both users